 Perform the following steps to open the fuel tank cap:

 Before refueling the vehicle

-- Close all the doors and windows, and turn the engine switch to the "LOCK" position. - Confirm the type of fuel.
+- Turn the engine switch to the "LOCK" position and ensure that all the doors and windows are closed. - Confirm the type of fuel. (\rightarrow P. 520)